uikit/uikit-site/docs/pages/sass.md

 ## Create a UIkit theme

-When you have setup a file to put in your own SCSS code, you can get started to theme UIkit the way you want.
+When you have set up a file to put in your own SCSS code, you can get started to theme UIkit the way you want.
 If you have never used SCSS before, check out the [language features](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#features).
 When working with the UIkit SCSS sources, we have a few recommendations.

 ### Use variables